CorporalCleg/hello_ml/README.md

-## Here you can find neural network that can detect digis "1" and "2" by photo
+## Here you can find neural network that can detect digits "1" and "2" by photo

 **For testing it you need:**
 * to put image in "images" folder